A Disney cartoon shows Mickey Mouse using an unusual method to make Swiss cheese.

 In the latter category, an animated GIF featuring the characters Mickey Mouse, Minnie Mouse, and Peg Leg Pete in a cheese factory, showing Mickey seemingly using an obscene method to poke holes in a block of Swiss cheese, was not something even included in a real Disney film:

-Ths bit of animation was created on the B3Ta Board (an Internet forum that frequently features photoshopped images) in
+Ths bit of animation was created on the B3Ta Board (an Internet forum that frequently features photoshopped images) in March 2011.
+But even without knowing the source behind this image, viewers can spot many other factors that demonstrate it was not part of an official Disney film.

 The characters in this GIF are all featured in the 1928 Disney cartoon short Steamboat Willie, but that animated classic does not contain a scene set in a cheese factory.
 It appears that B3ta user Drimble took images from Steamboat Willie and then added his own animations on top of the original frames.
 For instance, Mickey Mouse’s hip movements are found around the 35-second mark of Steamboat Willie: